Understanding trigger points

-After my last Muscle of The Month article someone very appropriately asked, “What is a trigger point?”
+After my last Muscle of The Month article, someone very appropriately asked, “What is a trigger point?”
 Good question.
 I shouldn’t have assumed that everyone knew what a trigger point was.
 I learned about them back in 1997 when I was going through massage school.
 As it turns out, they are just as relevant now as they were then, when working with students in pain.

 Surprisingly there have been studies (referenced in The Trigger Point Manual by Janet Travell and David Simon) that show a large number of people in pain have trigger points as part of their pain pattern.
 They evaluated everyone who walked into a number of pain clinics around the country.
-Upon evaluation they found that approximately 80% of the people had trigger points as a component of their pain pattern.
+Upon evaluation, they found that approximately 80% of the people had trigger points as a component of their pain pattern.

-What are Trigger Points?
+What are trigger points?

 A trigger point is a spot or a point in a muscle that refers a sensation to another area of the body.
 The sensation could be:

+We can classify trigger points into two categories, latent and active.
+A latent trigger point is one that is not actively creating a pain pattern.
+The pain is either intermittent or not present until the trigger point itself is directly pressed or activated by some activity.
 An active trigger point is one that is actively creating pain or another sensation in your body.
 In other words, if a trigger point was referring pain to your arm, you would be walking around with pain in your arm on a regular basis.

 - Blunt trauma – such as a car accident or a fall.